When I left Seattle in 2010, it was a one-company town. And that company was in trouble.

 Back then, Amazon was like eBay or Craigslist — an important website you went to for a specific purpose.
 It wasn't a daily habit, like Apple's iPhone, Google's search engine or even Facebook.
-My wife had signed up for an Amazon Prime membership to get a service called Amazon Mom, which automatically delivered diapers and other supplies for new parents every month and increased the size of the diapers based on our daughter's presumed growth rate.
-(It's since been rebranded as Amazon Family.)
+My wife had signed up for an Amazon Prime membership to get a service (now discontinued) called Amazon Mom, which automatically delivered diapers and other supplies for new parents every month and increased the size of the diapers based on our daughter's presumed growth rate.
 Outside Seattle, few people had heard of Prime — it now counts more than 100 million members.

 Among Seattle tech workers, Amazon had a reputation as an overgrown dot-com start-up, a place for maverick Type A personalities who didn't want to be part of the Microsoft Borg.

 People who worked there in the early 2000s talked about doing cutting-edge things with Linux and thinking in unusually creative ways about technical challenges.
 According to local lore, the company stumbled into its cloud computing business by taking lessons it learned over the years during the holiday shipping season.
 The dramatic spikes in demand taught Amazon how to scale up functions in its own data centers, like computing power and data storage, and it considered offering similar capabilities to other businesses.
 (Like much lore, this is probably an exaggeration — Amazon consistently says AWS was a carefully considered new business built more or less from scratch.)